 Thank you all for reporting this, it should be fixed now.

-Hi, my name is Honza, but you can call me by my nickname Kekert:) I feel absolute freedom when snowkiting, that's the reason why I do it and why it's my biggest passion.
-I'm extremely glad to be part of amazing Windy team!
+Hi, my name is Honza, but you can call me by my nickname Kekert:) I'm extremely glad to be part of the amazing Windy team!
+And yes, snowkiting is my biggest passion.

 Best posts made by kekert